Consulting Terminology: 120+ Buzzwords to Know

 Example: Let's table this issue for now and circle back to it after we've gathered more information.

-Close the loop: To ensure that all necessary steps or actions have been completed.
+Close the loop: To ensure that all necessary steps or actions have been completed and stakeholders are informed.

 Example: Once the client signs off on the proposal, we can close the loop and move forward with the project.